GrandadEvans/laravel-form-validator/README.md

 /**
  *
- * Class Login
+ * Class LoginForm
  *
  */
-class Login extends FormValidator {
+class LoginForm extends FormValidator {

     /**
      * The array of rules to be processed